CymatiCorp/CyKit-Python-3.3/README.md

 ```

 Advisory:<br>
-There are several workarounds for installing VC++2010, but the most easiest <br>
+There were several alternatives to installing Visaul Studio Express or Community,<br>
+however most of them required a lot of configuring with a lot of unproven methods.<br>
-resolution was to simply install VC++2010, as every other resolution appears<br>
+the easiest resolution was to simply install one of the Visual Studio packages.<br><Br>
-to be asking for a headache.
-Making use of several unadvised workarounds. <br>
-So I stress that you save yourself a lot of grief and install Visual Studio <br>
-Express (or Community).<br>

 * Install pycrypto 2.6 for python 3.3.0